ceph/ceph/doc/radosgw/dynamicresharding.rst

 Each bucket index shard can handle its entries efficiently up until reaching a certain threshold number of entries.
-If this threshold is exceeded the system can encounter performance issues.
-The dynamic resharding feature detects this situation and automatically increases the number of shards used by the bucket index, resulting in the reduction of the number of entries in each bucket index shard.
+If this threshold is exceeded the system can suffer from performance issues.
+The dynamic resharding feature detects this situation and automatically increases the number of shards used by the bucket index, resulting in a reduction of the number of entries in each bucket index shard.
 This process is transparent to the user.

-By default dynamic bucket index resharding can only increase the number of bucket index shards to 1999, although the upper-bound is a configuration parameter (see Configuration below).
-Furthermore, when possible, the process chooses a prime number of bucket index shards to help spread the number of bucket index entries across the bucket index shards more evenly.
+By default dynamic bucket index resharding can only increase the number of bucket index shards to 1999, although this upper-bound is a configuration parameter (see Configuration below).
+When possible, the process chooses a prime number of bucket index shards to spread the number of bucket index entries across the bucket index shards more evenly.

 The detection process runs in a background process that periodically